Church of Scotland

-The Church of Scotland (CoS; The Kirk o Scotland; Eaglais na h-Alba) is a Presbyterian denomination of Christianity that holds the status of the national church in Scotland.
-It is one of the country's largest, having 245,000 members in 2024 and 259,200 members in 2023.
-While membership in the church has declined significantly in recent decades (in 1982 it had nearly 920,000 members), the government Scottish Household Survey concluded that 20% of the Scottish population, or over one million people, identified the Church of Scotland as their religious identity in 2019.
+The Church of Scotland (CoS; The Kirk o Scotland; Eaglais na h-Alba) is a Reformed denomination of Christianity that holds the status of the national and established church of Scotland.
+It is one of the country's larger denominations, having 229,000 members in 2025, or 4% of the Scottish population.
+In the 2022 census, 1,108,796 people, or 20% of the Scottish population, claimed affiliation with the church.

-In the 2022 census, 20.4% of the Scottish population, or 1,108,796 adherents, identified the Church of Scotland as their religious identity.
-The Church of Scotland's governing system is presbyterian in its approach; therefore, no one individual or group within the church has more or less influence over church matters.
-There is no one person who acts as the head of faith, as the church believes that role is the "Lord God's".
-As a proper noun, the Kirk is an informal name for the Church of Scotland used in the media and by the church itself.

-The Church of Scotland was principally shaped by John Knox in the Reformation of 1560, when it split from the Catholic Church and established itself as a church in the Reformed tradition.
-The Presbyterian tradition in ecclesiology (form of the church government) believe that God invited the church's adherents to worship Jesus, with church elders collectively answerable for correct practice and discipline.
+The Church of Scotland is Presbyterian in structure, meaning that is governed by presbyters or elders, selected from the body of the church.
+There is no one person who acts as the head of the faith, as the church believes that role is the "Lord God's".
+It is known familiarly as "the Kirk", this being the Scots equivalent of "church".
+The Church of Scotland was principally shaped by John Knox in the Reformation of 1560, when it split from the Church of Rome and established itself as a church in the Reformed tradition.

-The Church of Scotland celebrates two sacraments, Baptism and the Lord's Supper, as well as five other ordinances, such as Confirmation and Matrimony.
+The Church of Scotland celebrates two sacraments, baptism and the Lord's Supper, as well as five other ordinances, such as confirmation and matrimony.
 The church adheres to the Bible and the Westminster Confession of Faith and is a member of the World Communion of Reformed Churches.
 The annual meeting of the church's general assembly is chaired by the Moderator of the General Assembly of the Church of Scotland.